mwarning/device-observatory/README.md

 ## Create monitor mode interface

 A monitor mode interface can be used to get all raw packets from the air on a specific channel.
 This is useful to detect active SSID scanning by phones/devices.
-Do `iw dev` to get a list of wireless network devices.
+Do `iw dev` to get a list of physical wireless devices.

 ```
 iw phy phy0 interface add mon0 type monitor